Mandatory Student Health Insurance Plan (SHIP)

 - Does the policy have any limitations or exclusions in the benefits.
 If so, they all must be reviewed.

-Failure to respond by February 15, 2021, will result in automatic enrollment in the SHIP; and attempts to cancel enrollment after the deadline will incur premium and administrative fees of no less than $63, even if you do not use the SHIP.
+New students who fail to respond by February 15, 2022, will automatically be enrolled in the SHIP; and attempts to cancel enrollment after the deadline will incur premium and administrative fees of no less than $63, even if you do not use the SHIP.
+Please note uploading your insurance card to the Health Services portal does not satisfy the SHIP waiver requirement.
+You must supply the information to the SHIP administrators at https://qmservicesinc.com.

-You MUST take action to enroll in the SHIP - you will not be automatically enrolled unless you completely fail to respond by the February 15, 2021 deadline.
+You MUST take action to enroll in the SHIP - you will not be automatically enrolled for the Spring semester unless you completely fail to respond by the February 15, 2022 deadline.

 Once you are enrolled in the SHIP, the carrier will not allow cancellations, except in the case of a Qualifying Life Event.